wemakecoolthings/wmct-core/README.md

 **NOTICE: This plugin is currently under development.
 Do not attempt to utilize this plugin as it is- we will publish releases.**

-A server management plugin for Minecraft Events & Survival Servers.
+A server management plugin for Minecraft Events & Survival Servers using Endstone -> https://github.com/EndstoneMC/endstone

 NOTES:
 - All features are disabled by default for performance.
 Use /settings to enable modules in-game or via the config file.